Ama Dablam Day to Day Itinerary

 Day 28: Travel from Pangboche to Namche.

-Day 29: Namche to Lukla.
+Day 29: Travel from Namche to Lukla.

 Day 30: Fly from Lukla to Kathmandu.

-Day 31: Depart KTM – USA
+Day 31: Depart Kathmandu.

-We use local tea houses for lodging along the trek.
+We'll use local tea houses for lodging along the trek.